ytakefuji/openai/README.md

 Pack my box with five dozen liquor jugs.

 The five boxing wizards jump quickly.

+2. Design a 3-input 3-output logic circuit that negates the 3 signals.
+You have an infinite supply of AND and OR gates but only two NOT gates.

 # Teriminal command AI with ChatGPT